greatxue/coding_language/cpp_tut/11_cpp_algorithm.md

 }
 ```

-Here is the decomposition version:
+If you find the above hard to understand, then there is the decomposition version:

 ```cpp
 /*